Meet Our Teachers

 Vanessa Bresson (she/her)

-Facilitates monthly Sound Baths and monthly Reiki sessions
+Facilitates Sound Baths and Reiki sessions

 Vanessa Bresson is a Reiki attuned, IASH certified Sound Practitioner located in Freeport Maine utilizing and blending Sonic Embodiment Experience by way of vocal toning/singing, Tibetan Bowl Sound Massage, ringing and singing Crystal bowls and more.
 Vanessa blends sounds, vibration and notes intuitively on the road to invoke others innate ability to heal themselves.
 She moves through her creative practice partnering with beloved yoga teachers to bring nervous-system restoring sessions in class and 1:1 bespoke sessions.